 By now, you should (at least) be curious about what kind of A/B tests you need to try for your app.

 Here are 14 A/B tests you can run right now, on both the App Store and Google Play, for apps and for games, if you want to convert more page views into downloads.
 We also included examples to get the creative juices going.

 Change the Background Color - Light vs. Dark

 Contrast is key to creating good screenshots, but contrast can go both ways—Light on dark and dark on light.
 Take your screenshots and flip the foreground and background colors, and let that be your first experiment.

 It's a super easy test to run, and even though it's really simple, it can improve your downloads.

 Spice Up the Background - Solid vs. Pattern

 Another easy test you can try for your background is to use a pattern instead of a solid color.

 Homesnap, which we analyzed in season 2 of App Teardowns, uses clouds as a pattern:

-3. Color of Text
+Change the Color of Your Text